illinois-cs498gd/illinois-cs498gd.github.io/_assignments/FourCreditMP.md

 ### Proposing a Topic ###

 Please propose a topic using a CampusWire post to `instructors and TAs` with the subject `4 Credit Assignment`.
 Just very, very briefly list your tutorial topic or alternate proposal.
-Please do this by Dec.1 at the latest.
+Please do this by April 20th at the latest.

 ## Submission ###